The bulk of British Steel’s 4,000 staff work at the Scunthorpe plant

 The Department for Business, Energy and Industrial Strategy would not comment specifically about any Cengiz talks.

-But a spokesman said: “The government believes the Jingye transaction will complete in the coming weeks, and welcome that they have recently reached an agreement with the unions.
+But a spokesman said: “The government believes the Jingye transaction will complete in the coming weeks.

 “Officials have met and continue to meet all parties interested in acquiring British Steel, as the government is not bound by the exclusivity agreement signed by the bidder and the official receiver.”